-Dialogue is pleased to build on its long-term relationship with Harley-Davidson with a series of new podcasts for the UK and Ireland division - created and launched during (or despite!) lockdown.
+Dialogue is pleased to build on its long-term relationship with Harley-Davidson and our automotive content marketing work with a series of new podcasts for the UK and Ireland division - created and launched during (or despite!) lockdown.

 Marjorie Rae is Customer Experience Manager for Harley-Davidson, UK and Ireland and the host of the show, bringing her charisma and considerable knowledge to the podcast.